Arita Porcelain Park

 The Arita Porcelain Park is a small theme park located in Arita town, Saga Prefecture, Japan.

+Description

 The Porcelain Park is a recreation of a traditional German village, and is located just on the outskirts of Arita on the road to Hasami.
 Most stunning is the reproduction of the “Zwinger,” a famous palace in the German city of Dresden.
 Inside the palace are impressive permanent exhibition of both European porcelain in one wing and Arita-yaki in the other.
 Behind the palace lies a European style garden.
 There is also a large ancient kiln which can be visited.
 The theme park also houses various stores selling both traditional Japanese and European-style products.